deepset-ai/haystack/docs/_src/usage/usage/document_store.md

 - stores your texts and meta data
 - provides them to the retriever at query time

-There are different DocumentStores in Haystack to fit different use cases and tech stacks.
+There are different Document Stores in Haystack to fit different use cases and tech stacks.

 ## Initialisation